 Memoir 3: Foreword by Graveyard Whistler

 The late Stoney's coffee journey continues with more ups and downs.
 What remained a constant in his journey to become caffeine-free was his devotion to his spiritual routine and his yearly "Spiritual Retreats."
 That devotion kept him striving to achieve his goal of spiritual unity with the Great Divine, which I take to be another name for "God."

-Stoney's life journey is fascinating, and there is much more to it than one could ever imagine.
+Stoney's life journey is a fascinating one, and there is much more to it than one could ever imagine.
 His treasure trove of literary works remains a marvel to me.
 After he first allowed me to use his writings, we kept in touch through email, discussing many literary topics from poet biographies to ways to think up stuff to write about.
 I will miss him terribly, and I have heard that his husband will be creating a foundation for Stoney to offer scholarships to students who wish to work in the area of literary studies.

 The original form for these Coffee Memoirs was a seven installment series.
 I have combined them to reduce the installments to three.
 The first pieces of the series were longer, and Stoney seemed to become less and less detailed as his progressed.
 Nevertheless, it's a remarkable journey.
 Continue to enjoy with the this final installment.